MTU Aero Engines (OTCMKTS:MTUAY) Upgraded at Sanford C. Bernstein

-MTU Aero Engines (OTCMKTS:MTUAY) was upgraded by investment analysts at Sanford C. Bernstein to an “outperform” rating in a report released on Wednesday, Stock Target Advisor reports.
+Sanford C. Bernstein upgraded shares of MTU Aero Engines (OTCMKTS:MTUAY) from a market perform rating to an outperform rating in a research report sent to investors on Wednesday morning, The Fly reports.

-A number of other analysts also recently issued reports on MTUAY.
-JPMorgan Chase & Co. restated a “neutral” rating on shares of MTU Aero Engines in a report on Monday, August 2nd.
-Barclays upgraded MTU Aero Engines from an “equal weight” rating to an “overweight” rating in a research report on Wednesday, August 11th.
-HSBC lowered MTU Aero Engines from a “buy” rating to a “hold” rating in a research note on Monday, August 2nd.
-Morgan Stanley restated an “underweight” rating on shares of MTU Aero Engines in a research report on Tuesday, August 3rd.
-Finally, Societe Generale raised shares of MTU Aero Engines from a “hold” rating to a “buy” rating in a research report on Friday, September 3rd.
-Three investment analysts have rated the stock with a sell rating, six have assigned a hold rating and five have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Hold”.
+Other research analysts have also recently issued research reports about the company.
+Berenberg Bank reissued a hold rating on shares of MTU Aero Engines in a research note on Tuesday, June 15th.
+UBS Group reissued a neutral rating on shares of MTU Aero Engines in a research note on Thursday, July 15th.
+Barclays raised MTU Aero Engines from an equal weight rating to an overweight rating in a research note on Wednesday, August 11th.
+Morgan Stanley reissued an underweight rating on shares of MTU Aero Engines in a research note on Tuesday, August 3rd.
+Finally, JPMorgan Chase & Co. reaffirmed a neutral rating on shares of MTU Aero Engines in a research report on Monday, August 2nd.
+Three research analysts have rated the stock with a sell rating, six have given a hold rating and five have issued a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of Hold.

 MTU Aero Engines AG is engaged in the development, manufacture and trade of aviation engine and components.
 It operates its business through the following segments: Original Equipment Manufacturing, and Maintenance, Repair and Overhaul.
 The Original Equipment Manufacturing segment develops, manufactures, assembles and delivers commercial and military engines and components.